 Postgraduate Scholarship Scheme

 This year we offered a number of postgraduate scholarships for full-time master's students beginning their studies in September 2014.
-The scheme has now closed for applications and all applicants should now have heard from us with our decision.
+The scheme has now closed and it is unlikely to be available in future years.

 The scheme was part of a Higher Education Funding Council for England (HEFCE) initiative aimed at widening access to postgraduate study and the professions, by removing barriers to postgraduate education for students from underrepresented groups.

 We offered up to 50 scholarships of between £10,000 and £15,000, paid as a cash award.

 Our scholarships are aimed at self-funding students from the UK/EU holding an offer of a place on a master's course beginning in September 2014.
 We welcomed applications from final-year undergraduate students as well as those who have already graduated.
 Applicants did not need to have studied their undergraduate degree at The University of Manchester to be eligible.